Craig90Dev/fazz-tracks/README.md

     **First Time Visitor goals** -

-    * As a first time visitor I want to be able to easily understand the purpose of the website and what the business offers.
+    a.
+As a first time visitor I want to be able to easily understand the purpose of the website and what the business offers.

-    * I want to be able to easily navigate the site without having to use the browsers back/forward buttons at any time.
+    b.
+I want to be able to easily navigate the site without having to use the browsers back/forward buttons at any time.

-    * I want to be able to easily access the business social media platforms to further assess the suitablility of the business for my needs.
+    c.
+I want to be able to easily access the business social media platforms to further assess the suitablility of the business for my needs.

-    * I want to be able to see proof of previous customer visits through the use of a Gallery or Review page.
+    d.
+I want to be able to see proof of previous customer visits through the use of a Gallery or Review page.

     **Returning Visitor goals** -

-    * As a returning visitor I want to be able to see up to date reviews or photos on the websites Gallery to see they are active on the business website.
+    a.
+As a returning visitor I want to be able to see up to date reviews or photos on the websites Gallery to see they are active on the business website.

-    * I want to be able to easily book a visit to the place of business once I am happy with the service they provide.
+    b.
+I want to be able to easily book a visit to the place of business once I am happy with the service they provide.

     **Frequent Visiter goals** -

-    * As a frequent visitor I want to see updates for opening times and seasonal dates available for future bookings.
+    a.
+As a frequent visitor I want to see updates for opening times and seasonal dates available for future bookings.

-    * I want to see new features as the website expands.
+    b.
+I want to see new features as the website expands.

+******

 ### Scope